Edited By : Amy Edel

 Some lawyers estimate a potential Exactech lawsuit settlement to be between $100,000 to $300,000.
 This is a projection based on knee replacement settlements from past lawsuits.
 A claimant could receive a smaller or larger settlement depending on the injuries claimed.

 So far, there have been no court-approved Exactech lawsuit settlements.
 Typically, bellwether trials determine potential settlement amounts.
-As of March 2024, there were no scheduled trials.
+The first bellwether trial is scheduled for June 2025.

 Why Are People Filing Exactech Replacement Lawsuits?